joolstorrentecalo/gitlab-foss/doc/user/group/iterations/index.md

    - From the **Upcoming iterations** dropdown list, select how many upcoming iterations should be created and maintained by GitLab.
    - Optional.
 To move incomplete issues to the next iteration, select the **Enable roll over** checkbox.
-     At the end of the current iteration, [Automation Bot](#gitlab-automation-bot-user) moves all open issues to the next iteration.
+     At the end of the current iteration, all open issues are added to the next iteration.
      Issues are moved at midnight in the instance time zone (UTC by default).
 Administrators can change the instance time zone.
 1. Select **Create cadence**.
 The cadence list page opens.

 To manually manage the created cadence, see [Create an iteration manually](#create-an-iteration-manually).